tk0987/Neuron-APP/README.md

 please note, that network complexity can be very high.

 One can make many networks in one code, and this networks could act independently - like fpga

+# todo:

+1. cleanup and tide,
+2. tolerance/sensitization for thresholding [? - or not],
+3. make this on lists without this incredible numpy - for uC